Jlbrown8708/Platformer-/README.md

 Use your powerful weapons, viles of blood for healing, throwing axes and other dealdy weapons to slay minions and become the most powerful Vampire!

-Traverse multiple stages and begin a new reign of terror as you leave the your castle in Translyvania.
+Traverse multiple stages and begin a new reign of terror as you leave your castle in the mountains of Translyvania.
 From out of the coffin to becoming the greatest Count Dracula this world has ever known!

 ## Controls